Md. Marufur Rahman Moni, Mst. Marium Begum, Md. Sahab Uddin* and Ghulam Md Ashraf* Pages 550 - 560 ( 11 )

 Parkinson’s disease (PD) is a progressive neurodegenerative disorder that exerts a huge burden on our society.
-The occurrence of this neurodegenerative disease has been aggregating day-by-day.
-This disease can be a serious concern if the patients are left untreated.
+The occurrence of this neurodegenerative disease has been increasing day-by-day.
+PD can be a serious concern if the patients are left untreated.
 However, conventional treatment has many side-effects and less bioavailability in the brain.
-Therefore, the necessary measurement is required to solve the limitations.
-Nanotechnology has been introduced to us to deliver smart solutions to these circumstances.
-Nanotechnology has developed to provide efficient therapies that have reduced side-effects and have increased bioavailability in the brain.
-This review emphasizes the emerging promise of nanoparticle-based treatment, drug delivery, and other therapeutic approaches.
-Besides, the advantages of different approaches on nanotechnology platforms are far better over conventional therapy in the treatment of Parkinson’s disease.
+Therefore, the necessary measurement is required to solve the limitations of PD treatment.
+Nanotechnology has made a major contribution to comprehend PD pathogenesis.
+Nanotechnology can provide efficient therapies that have reduced side-effects and increased bioavailability in the brain.
+This review emphasizes the emerging promise of nanoparticle-based treatment, drug delivery, and other therapeutic approaches for PD.
+Besides, the advantages of different approaches on nanotechnology platforms are far better over conventional therapy in the treatment of PD.

-Department of Pharmacy, East West University, Dhaka, Department of Pharmacy, East West University, Dhaka, Department of Pharmacy, Southeast University, Dhaka, King Fahd Medical Research Center, King Abdulaziz University, Jeddah
+Department of Pharmacy, East West University, Dhaka, Department of Pharmacy, East West University, Dhaka, Department of Pharmacy, Southeast University, Dhaka, Pre-clinical Research Unit, King Fahd Medical Research Center, King Abdulaziz University, Jeddah